 They are conducting webinars in different languages (keep increasing the number of languages) for retailers who do not know or understand online retailing and teach them about online business.
 They also have an on-ground team in various cities to educate the retailers about the usage of mobiles and apps.

 For faster delivery and lower shipping costs, Amazon is supporting sellers by powering small warehouses owned by sellers.
-The programme is called Seller Flex, and follows their warehousing practices in quality control, inventory management, packaging and shipping.
+The program is called Seller Flex and follows its warehousing practices in quality control, inventory management, packaging, and shipping.

-The company has been aggressively investing in increasing its seller base, since it is a critical part of the ecommerce ecosystem.
+The company has been aggressively investing in increasing its seller base since it is a critical part of the e-commerce ecosystem.
 Amazon launched its Seller App recently, named ‘SellerMobile’.
 It allows the sellers to review orders, manage inventory, search products, scan barcodes, and list new products, all from a phone.
-The App is available for both Apple Store and Android.
+The App is available for both the Apple Store and Android.

 Amazon offers attractive sales incentives to top sellers, like a trip to Seattle, a chance to meet the top leadership including Jeff Bezos.
-Some of them also get to visit Amazon Bangalore office and be rewarded with iPhone 6 Gold, LED TV, iPad Air and cash back.
+Some of them also get to visit the Amazon Bangalore office and be rewarded with iPhone 6 Gold, LED TV, iPad Air and cashback.

 Seller Initiatives from Flipkart

-Flipkart launched Android based ‘Seller Hub’ app for their sellers to access data related to their listings, orders, returns, payments, and order fulfillments in real-time.
+Flipkart launched an Android-based ‘Seller Hub’ app for its sellers to access data related to their listings, orders, returns, payments, and order fulfillment in real-time.
 The app will offer end-to-end visibility and enable sellers to enjoy a seamless selling experience.
 This initiative creates ease and convenience for sellers across the nation.

 Flipkart also tied up with numerous Government bodies to bring more sellers to the platform by encouraging small scale industry and artisans.